Volow language: Name

+The name Volow [βʊˈlʊw] is originally a placename: it corresponds to the area known today as Aplow, but in the former language Volow rather than in Mwotlap.
+Now that the Volow dialect has ceased to be used, the name Volow has been forgotten by the modern population.
+The place is only known through its Mwotlap name Aplow; as for the language variety, it is often referred to, in the Mwotlap language, as na-vap te-Plōw “the language of Aplow”.

+The language variety is sometimes also referred to as na-vap ta Dagmel “the language of Dagmel” (in Mwotlap), after the name of an ancient, now abandoned, village.

 Sociolinguistics

-Volow has receded historically in favour of the now dominant language Mwotlap.
+Volow has receded historically in favor of the now dominant language Mwotlap.
 It is now only remembered by a single passive speaker, who lives in the village of Aplow — the new name of what was previously known as Volow.

 The similarity of Volow with Mwotlap is such that the two communalects may be considered dialects of a single language.

 Phonology

 Volow phonemically contrasts 16 consonants and 7 vowels.